Bledoe, Ingram lead Pelicans past Raptors, 120-116

 TIP-INS

-Raptors: Toronto went 26 of 27 from the free throw line. … The Raptors came in having won five straight in New Orleans and eight of the previous 10 meetings overall. … VanVleet has made at least one 3-pointer in 37 straight games. … Toronto got 38 points from its bench, the majority coming from Boucher. … Lowry was called for a flagrant-1 foul in the second half when he fell backward while guarding Bledsoe on the dribble, then while lying on the floor reached across Beldsoe’s legs as the Pelicans guard began to drive and wound up hitting the floor flat on his front side.
+Raptors: Toronto went 26 of 27 on foul shots. … The Raptors came in having won five straight in New Orleans and eight of the previous 10 meetings overall but have been swept this season by the Pelicans. … Toronto got 38 points from its bench, most coming from Boucher. … Lowry was called for a flagrant-1 foul in the second half when he fell backward while guarding Bledsoe on the dribble, and while lying on the floor, reached across Beldsoe’s legs as the Pelicans guard began to drive.
+Bledsoe went down flat on his front side.

-Pelicans: Adams and Ball each scored 13 points and Adams added nine rebounds to just miss a double-double. … The Pelicans outrebounded Toronto 51-39. … The Pelicans attempted 47 free throws, the second-most in franchise history, but missed 11. … New Orleans improved to 2-0 at home.
+Pelicans: Adams and Ball each scored 13 points and Adams added nine rebounds. … The Pelicans outrebounded Toronto 51-39. … The Pelicans attempted 47 free throws, the second-most in franchise history, but missed 11. … New Orleans improved to 2-0 at home. … Second-year reserve center Jaxson Hayes grabbed eight rebounds in 16 minutes and drew praise from his coach.
+“We got really, really good energy and really productive minutes from Jaxson Hayes,” Van Gundy said.
+“He was outstanding.”

 UP NEXT